-Number of features see clause X.X
+Number of features

-• The attribute multiplicity of features must only be used to indicate the number of entities of a feature that are co-located (e.g. 3 overhead cables suspended over a body of water between 2 pylons), and this information is considered to be of use to the mariner.
+The attribute multiplicity of features must only be used to indicate the number of entities of a feature that are co-located (for example 3 overhead cables suspended over a body of water between 2 pylons), and this information is considered to be of use to the mariner.
 Where possible, features must be encoded individually.

-29.13 Online resource
+29.12 Online resource